Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 It is best to buy your tickets in advance, as sometimes there are gigantic cues.
 What you buy online is in fact a voucher that you can scan directly at the entrance.

-Is there any other way to visit the Golden Bridge instead of taking the cable car?
+Is there any way to visit the Bridge without taking the cable car?

 Cable Car Golden Bridge Bana Hills